varunmulloli/reasonml-example-list/README.md

 # reasonreact-example-list
 A ReasonReact example application that renders a list of items from localstorage and perform basic operations on it.

+## Demo

+To see the app in action, check out [https://varunmulloli.github.io/reasonreact-example-list/](https://varunmulloli.github.io/reasonreact-example-list/)

 ## Getting started

 To get the app running locally: